Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Where available, URLs for the references have been provided.
+• URLs: Where available, URLs for references must be included in the article.

 Author Guidelines